ydataai/ydata-profiling/README.md

 python setup.py install
 ```

-The profile report is written in HTML and CSS, which means `pandas-profiling` requires a modern browser.
+The profile report is written in HTML and CSS, which means a modern browser is required.

-You need [Python 3](https://python3statement.org/) to run this package.
+You need [Python 3](https://python3statement.org/) to run the package.
 Other dependencies can be found in the requirements files:

 | Filename | Requirements|
 |----------|-------------|